kennynahh/uw-reality-labs/docs/Guide.md

     </div>
     <br>

+The folks over at Northstar also have a 1440x1600 120Hz display option.
+Find them [here](https://www.smart-prototyping.com/AR-VR-MR-XR/Display-for-Project-North-Star-3_5inch-1440x1600-pixels%20Promotion%20sale).

-Make sure that when purchasing either of these displays (or any else), you (1) purchase both screens and the driver board, you (2) make sure the driver board has the displays extend and not duplicate, and you (3) also purchase a long, compatible HDMI 2.1 cable and a USB Micro-B to A (or C) cable for the Arduino.
+Make sure that when purchasing any of these displays, you (1) purchase both screens and the driver board, you (2) make sure the driver board has the displays extend and not duplicate, and you (3) also purchase a long, compatible HDMI 2.1 cable and a USB Micro-B to A (or C) cable for the Arduino.
 These two cables will be thethering you to your computer, so make sure they're of decent quality as well (watching for durability/flexibility).

 In terms of lenses, PMMA plastic (acrylic) fresnels are the easy pick.
 They are absolutely everywhere, are cheap, and are lighter/more compact than traditional biconvex glass lenses.
 Since they are everywhere, you can pick a diameter and focal length that you want.
 However, we went with 50mm focal length and 50mm diameter lenses, and they are what our 3D printed design is based around.
 You could also very well purchase a phone VR kit from Amazon or a store and put in your displays - that would work fine, but you would not know what kind of lenses you are getting.